 Introduction

-Pay per click PPC advertising is a right way to get your concern noticed.
+Pay-per-click (PPC) advertising is the right way to get your concern noticed.
 But if you want to make the most of your PPC campaigns, you need to use subtraction keywords.

-Negative keywords help you avoid wasting money on extrinsic clicks and check your ads reach the right people.
-In this article as well as we’ll explain what subtraction keywords are and how to use them efficiently in your PPC campaigns.
+Negative keywords help you avoid wasting money on extrinsic clicks and ensure your ads reach the right people.
+In this article as well, we’ll explain what subtraction keywords are and how to use them efficiently in your PPC campaigns.

 What Are Negative Keywords PPC ?